-In the event of insufficient water for these purposes above and beyond this supply it will be the responsibility of LLC to arrange for the shortfall via SWC under the same agreement (Top-Up).
+In the event of insufficient water for all authorised purposes of recycled water, LLC, in co-ordination with VWS, arranges for the shortfall via SWC under a supply (Top-Up) agreement.

 If, for whatever reasons, sewerage services are not available, VWS arranges pump out, tankering / collection and disposal services.